up2194063/SETAP-Owen-and-Billy/docs/usage.rst

 If you press the 'Open' button on a group, this wilol take you to the tasks page for that group.
 From here, you can create, edit or delete tasks for this group.
 After you have completed any of these three actions successfully, you will be returned to the tasks page for that group.
-If you wish to go back and see the page of the other groups you're in, press the 'My Groups' button just below the 'Login' and 'Register' buttons in the top right of the screen.
+If you wish to go back and see the page of the other groups you're in, press the 'My Groups' button just below the 'Logout' button in the top right of the screen.

 .. note::
     Just like the groups page, only the creator of a task can edit or delete that task